Our mission is to promote the Arts and Culture of Whidbey Island,

 locally and regionally, through collaboration and inclusivity.

 Studio visits are encouraged and every Whidbey Art Trail member is following Covid-19 safe guidelines.
-Information about when studios are open and an easy-to-use map with directions can be found at the local Chambers of Commerce, Washington State Ferry between Mukilteo and Clinton, and at various businesses as well as our website.
+Information about when studios are open and an easy-to-use map with directions are available online at whidbeyarttrail.com and in print at all participating locations and on Washington State Ferries.

 Check the Whidbey Island Center for the Arts calendar to see their current events.